 The following recommendations deal with the spotlight topic of Funding as described in the MGA consultation documents.
-Insufficient funding is impairing the ability of municipalities to fulfill their roles, even where municipal powers are otherwise sufficient.18 The challenge of inadequate financial resources and limited options for revenue generation applies to large and small municipalities alike.19 The ELC has heard numerous municipal concerns about "responsibility without capacity".
+Insufficient funding is impairing the ability of municipalities to fulfill their roles, even where municipal powers are otherwise sufficient.19 The challenge of inadequate financial resources and limited options for revenue generation applies to large and small municipalities alike.20 The ELC has heard numerous municipal concerns about "responsibility without capacity".

-A survey of 46 municipalities, urban and rural, identified financial incapacity as the leading barrier to pursuit of environmental objectives at the municipal level.20 Beyond competing demands on limited resources, many funding options available to municipalities preclude
+A survey of 46 municipalities, urban and rural, identified financial incapacity as the leading barrier to pursuit of environmental objectives at the municipal level.21 Beyond competing demands on limited resources, many funding options available to municipalities preclude

-17 See Arlene Kwasniak, "The Potential for Municipal Transfer of Development Credit Programs in Canada" (2004) 15:2 JELP 47 which outlines the municipal role and authority with respect to transfer of development credit schemes.
+18 See Arlene Kwasniak, "The Potential for Municipal Transfer of Development Credit Programs in Canada" (2004) 15:2 JELP 47 which outlines the municipal role and authority with respect to transfer of development credit schemes.

-18 MGA Review Consultation Workshops, What We Heard, (Alberta Association of Municipal Districts and Counties, November 2013); and Kristen Pue, A "Big City Charter" for Edmonton and Calgary: Explaining the role of municipalities in Canada's federal framework, (University of Alberta: Centre for Constitutional Studies, April 24, 2013), available online: < http://ualawccsprod.srv.ualberta.ca/ccs/index.php/constitutional-issues/federalism/729-a-big-city-charter-for-edmonton-and-calgary-explaining-the-role-of-municipalities-in-canada-s-federal-framework>.
+19 MGA Review Consultation Workshops, What We Heard, (Alberta Association of Municipal Districts and Counties, November 2013); and Kristen Pue, A "Big City Charter" for Edmonton and Calgary: Explaining the role of municipalities in Canada's federal framework, (University of Alberta: Centre for Constitutional Studies, April 24, 2013), available online: federal-framework.

-20 Alberta Land Trust Alliance, Conservation Connections Alberta, Our Spaces, Our Future: Phase 1 - Survey of Municipalities & Land Trusts (Edmonton: Alberta Land Trust Alliance, 2012) (the "survey").
+21 Alberta Land Trust Alliance, Conservation Connections Alberta, Our Spaces, Our Future: Phase 1 - Survey of Municipalities & Land Trusts (Edmonton: Alberta Land Trust Alliance, 2012) (the "survey").

-environmental programs.21 Inadequate funding options create a misfit with a finding of "substantial levels of support for land conservation within a wide range of municipal governments", both urban and rural.22 While 68% of municipal respondents rated conservation as a high to medium priority, 80% did not provide financial support to community environmental initiatives.23 Only a small percentage of municipalities purchase land or conservation easements.24 Most municipalities depend on regulation for land conservation.25 This may fuel perception that conservation impacts property rights.
-The survey indicated a need for municipalities to use partnerships and that lack of funding impacts land trusts too.26 These provincial trends lag behind growing documentation of the economic benefits and competitive advantages associated with environmental stewardship at the municipal level.27
+environmental programs.22 Inadequate funding options create a misfit with a finding of "substantial levels of support for land conservation within a wide range of municipal governments", both urban and rural.23 While 68% of municipal respondents rated conservation as a high to medium priority, 80% did not provide financial support to community environmental initiatives.24 Only a small percentage of municipalities purchase land or conservation easements.25 Most municipalities depend on regulation for land conservation.26 This may fuel perception that conservation impacts property rights.
+The survey indicated a need for municipalities to use partnerships and that lack of funding impacts land trusts too.27 These provincial trends lag behind growing documentation of the economic benefits and competitive advantages associated with environmental stewardship at the municipal level.28

-Impact on provincial objectives: The Land Use Framework28 implies a significant role for municipalities, by promoting "efficient land use" and "smart growth".
+Impact on provincial objectives: The Land Use Framework29 implies a significant role for municipalities, by promoting "efficient land use" and "smart growth".
 The Land Use Framework identifies specific areas of provincial interest that the ELC views as being impacted by municipal development.
 These gaps include coordinating surface and subsurface uses; preventing agricultural land fragmentation and conversion; managing flood risk; managing recreation; protecting the diversity of Alberta's ecological regions; and establishing transportation and utilities corridors.
 Municipalities have further roles in watershed planning; lake management; riparian buffering; and wetland policy.
 The regional planning consultations have revealed the huge commitment needed to fill these gaps.
 Fear of implementation burden could undermine support for the provincial approach to stewardship as a shared responsibility.

 Municipal services include delivery of ecosystem services: The spotlight on funding invites discussion of municipal services and how the costs of servicing should be recovered.
 The materials recognize the provision of 'soft services' including recreational, cultural, and social services.
 This invites discussion of amenity migration as a driver of growth in Alberta.
-Municipalities with high natural amenities are facing extraordinary demand for conventional municipal services and for recreational opportunities.29 Some towns straddling the urban-rural divide are growing over twice as fast as Calgary, while the rate of rural growth is the highest in
+Municipalities with high natural amenities are facing extraordinary demand for conventional municipal services and for recreational opportunities.30 Some towns straddling the urban-rural divide are growing over twice as fast as Calgary, while the rate of rural growth is the highest in